 The issue is that during construction the roof can get damaged by even the most conscientious roofing contractor; nails, screws, workers boots, and dropped equipment and tools can cause dents or tiny holes in the roofing system.
 These areas then go unnoticed until extreme weather or heavy rainfall reveals minor breaches that can cause major damage and deterioration both on the roof and inside the building.

 By pinpointing defects invisible to the eye, Electronic Leak Detection (ELD) has become the most cost effective and useful means of effective for 99% of commercial waterproofing systems.
-Through a process of detection and isolation, Z6 Commissioning (Z6) will thoroughly test the most vulnerable areas of your roof system to identify pinhole leaks and breaches for the most efficient diagnosis.
+Through a process of detection and isolation, Z6 Consulting (Z6) will thoroughly test the most vulnerable areas of your roof system to identify pinhole leaks and breaches for the most efficient diagnosis.
 This protects building owners from signing off on defective roof systems and roofing contractors from future call backs or potential litigation.
 ELD can be used for most every roofing application including green roofs, but can also be applied to parking garages and deck waterproofing on patios, planters, and waterproofing between split slabs.

 ELD is the best tool for architects, specifiers, contractors, manufacturers and building owners to test, verify, and monitor the integrity of waterproofing membranes and roof assemblies, resulting in better performing buildings.
 Damaged areas, once identified, can be repaired, and then retested, immediately.